 Step 2: Degrease Concrete

 But I chose to degrease the whole floor, just to be safe.
 I used a degreaser that I found at a local masonry store.
-As per the instructions, I mixed 1 part solution to 4 parts water.
-Then I poured it on to the concrete floor in different spots and scrubbed with a stiff-bristled broom.
+As per the instructions, I mixed 1 part solution with 4 parts water.
+Then I poured it onto the concrete floor in different spots and scrubbed it with a stiff-bristled broom.

 After I had scrubbed the entire floor, I rinsed it off with a water hose and let it dry.

 Step 3: Etch the Concrete